David Elazar: Chief of General Staff

 The first months of his tenure were spent combating terrorism.
 On 30 May, the Japanese Red Army killed 25 civilians and wounded 71 more at an attack on Lod Airport, Israel's leading transportation hub (see: Lod Airport Massacre).
 On 5 September of that year, another group attacked Israeli athletes at the 1972 Summer Olympics in Munich.
 The attack became known as the Munich Massacre.
 In response to these attacks, Elazar ordered what was, until then, the largest strike against Palestinian bases in Syria and Lebanon.
 Three Syrian jets were downed, and dozens of fedayeen were killed in a heavy artillery barrage.
 In Operation Spring of Youth, which took place on the night of 9–10 April 1973, dozens more Palestinians, including several key Palestinian leaders, were assassinated in Beirut by the IDF.

 One of the decisions made by Elazar during his tenure was the order to down a Libyan passenger jet that strayed into Israeli airspace and was suspected to be on a terrorist mission when it did not respond.
 The plane was shot down by the Israeli Air Force over the Sinai Peninsula under direct orders from Elazar, killing over 100 civilians.
 Only later was it discovered that this was a civilian aircraft that had made a navigational error.

 On 27 May 1973, the IDF announced a state of emergency and reserve troops were called up in response to a movement of Egyptian troops.
 The state of emergency was cancelled when it became clear that this was only an exercise.
 This event had a major impact on the General Staff, as it led them to believe that the Egyptian forces were not preparing for war, later that year, on Yom Kippur.
-After the war however, it became apparent that these frequent maneuvers carried out by the Egyptians were part of an elaborate ruse meant to induce complacency in the Israelis regarding the true intentions of Egyptian troop movements at the time the actual attack took place.
+However, after the war, it became apparent that these frequent maneuvers carried out by the Egyptians were part of an elaborate ruse meant to induce complacency in the Israelis regarding the true intentions of Egyptian troop movements at the time the actual attack took place.

 On 13 September, Israel shot down thirteen Syrian fighter jets, which had attempted to down Israeli aircraft.